Tackaberry Airport

 Tackaberry Airport was a privately owned, public use airport located two nautical miles (4 km) west of the central business district of Avoca, a community in Kenockee Township, St. Clair County, Michigan, United States.

-The airport is now closed and no longer listed in the FAA or Michigan airport directories.
+The airport has been closed since at least 2010 and is no longer listed in the FAA or Michigan airport directories.

 Facilities and aircraft

-Tackaberry Airport covers an area of 15 acres (6 ha) at an elevation of 764 feet (233 m) above mean sea level.
-It has one runway designated 18/36 with a turf surface measuring 2,244 by 65 feet (684 x 20 m).
+Tackaberry Airport covered an area of 15 acres (6 ha) at an elevation of 764 feet (233 m) above mean sea level.
+It had one runway designated 18/36 with a turf surface measuring 2,244 by 65 feet (684 x 20 m).
 For the 12-month period ending December 31, 2007, the airport had 360 general aviation aircraft operations, an average of 30 per month.